 By Milepost 169, the forest of Joshua trees is dense, and you’ll see a sign that reads, “Joshua Tree Parkway of Arizona.”
 It’s a label that formalizes the obvious — that this is an incredibly scenic drive that passes through one of the most spectacular landscapes in the Southwest.
 The route continues on to Wickenburg, a classic Old West town that celebrates the state’s cowboy heritage with the Desert Caballeros Museum and a string of Western-themed shops and restaurants.
 It’s a great place to visit, but the highlight of this drive is the trees.
 Or, rather, the Yucca brevifolia.

 Length: 74 miles one way

-Directions: From Wikieup, travel south on U.S. Route 93 to Wickenburg.
+Directions: From Wikieup, go south on U.S. Route 93 for 75 miles to Wickenburg.